Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Discussion

 We point out some interesting directions that emerge from our work: \begin{compactenum}[1.,wide, labelwidth=!, labelindent=0pt] \yka{any thoughts on whether this may be possible and how?} \item \textit{Improved performance via ``centering'' MBP based on demand arrival rates.} If the optimal shadow prices $\by^*$ are known (or learned by learning $\bphi$ via observing demand), we can modify the congestion function to $\tilde{f}_j(\bar{q}_j)= y_j^* + f(\bar{q}_j)$.
 For the resulting ``centered'' MBP policy, based on the result of \cite{huang2009delay} and the convergence of mirror descent, we are optimistic that the steady state regret will decay exponentially in $K$.

-Another promising direction is to pursue the viewpoint that there is an MBP policy which (very nearly) maximizes the steady state rate of payoff generation, specifically for the choice of congestion functions $f_j(\cdot)$ that are the discrete derivatives of the relative value function $F(\nq)$ (for the average payoff maximization dynamic programming problem) with respect to $\bar{q}_j$; see Chapter 7.4 of \cite{bertsekas1995dynamic} for background on dynamic programming.
-Thus, estimates of the relative value function $F(\nq)$ can guide the choice of congestion function. \item \textit{Other applications of MBP.} MBP appears to be a powerful and general approach to obtain near optimal performance despite no-underflow constraints in the control of queueing networks.
-It does not necessitate a heavy traffic assumption, and provides guarantees on both transient and steady state performance, as well as performance under demand arrival rates which vary slowly in time.
-We conclude with a concrete problem which one may try to address using MBP: The matching queues problem studied by \cite{gurvich2014dynamic} is hard due to no-underflow constraints and to handle them that paper makes stringent assumptions on the network structure.
-MBP may be able to achieve near optimal performance for more general matching queue systems. \end{compactenum}
+\item Another promising direction is to pursue the viewpoint that there is an MBP policy which (very nearly) maximizes the steady state rate of payoff generation, specifically for the choice of congestion functions $f_j(\cdot)$ that are the discrete derivatives of the relative value function $F(\nq)$ (for the average payoff maximization dynamic programming problem) with respect to $\bar{q}_j$; see Chapter 7.4 of \cite{bertsekas1995dynamic} for background on dynamic programming.
+Thus, estimates of the relative value function $F(\nq)$ can guide the choice of congestion function. \end{compactenum}

 \setstretch{1.0}